 Available for Windows 10+ and MacOS 10.13+

-We aim to support as many plugin hosts as possible, including (but not limited to) Cubase, Logic, Ableton Live, Reaper, Bitwig, FL Studio, Studio One and Cantabile.
+We aim to support as many plugin hosts as possible, including (but not limited to) Cubase, Logic, Ableton Live, ProTools, Reaper, Bitwig, FL Studio, Studio One and Cantabile.

 However, because there is a myriad of different configurations, we recommend you to download and test our free demo before you buy it to make sure that the plugin is working well with your system.